barijaona/cntlm-gss/README.md

 I could start it with `cntlm -a gss` (or  `cntlm -a gss -c /path/to/cntlm.conf`).

 ## Running against a proxy not supporting Kerberos, but having NTLMv2 support

+In this case, it is recommended to set the username, the domain name and hashes of the password in the configuration file.

 Whenever I have to change password, I get the output of `cntlm -H`

 ````